qubic/go-events-publisher/README.md

 # go-events-publisher
-Publishes events into a kafka broker
+Publishes events to a kafka broker